HaseebAhmed6/bmi-calculator/README.md

 - inputs = 25 < and >29.9
 - inputs = 30 <

-Invalid values are not tested in the getBMICategory function because it's only called after valid inputs are verified by the calculateBMI function, ensuring all necessary input validations are handled in the calculateBMI function.
+Invalid values are not tested in the getBMICategory function as all necessary input validations are handled in the calculateBMI function.

 ![Unit and integration testing](./images/testing/unit_integration.png)